TOPIC: WATER

 LABORATORY PREPARATION OF WATER

-To prepare water in laboratory, dry hydrogen gas is ignited in air.
-It burns with a faint blue flame to give steam, which will condense on contact with any cold surface to form water.
+Water can be prepared in the laboratory when dry hydrogen gas is ignited in air.
+It burns with a pale blue flame to give steam, which will condense on contact with any cold surface to form water.

 PHYSICAL PROPERTIES OF WATER